modular-rest/modular-rest/packages/server-ts/README.md

 TypeScript version of a Node.js module based on Koa.js for developing REST APIs in a modular solution.

+## Version 2.0 Breaking Changes

+The 2.0 release includes several breaking changes:

+- Complete rewrite in TypeScript with full type safety and improved IDE support
+- Auto-generated API documentation using TypeDoc
+- Changed configuration structure for better TypeScript support

 ## Migration Status

 This is a TypeScript migration of the original [@modular-rest/server](https://github.com/modular-rest/modular-rest) package.
-The API is compatible with the original JavaScript version.
+While maintaining compatibility with the JavaScript version, it adds type safety and better developer experience.

 ## Installation